BhavyaShukla/Makey-makey-using-arduino-uno-r3-Multiple-inputs-/README.md

 Makey-makey-using-arduino-uno-r3-Multiple-inputs-

 For making makey makey using  Arduino Leonardo refer to alpesh vitha tutorial given below

 http://www.youtube.com/watch?v=WDPTA0-fbNE

+follow the hardware setup of alpesh vitha but use multiple 1 mega ohms resistor for each input

 You need to add library to your arduino software the following are the links to the library